php-fig/fig-standards/proposed/http-client/http-client-meta.md

 has been discussed but that is a convenience shortcut that one should not take.
 One should rather catch the specific exceptions and handle them accordingly.

+One could be more granular when defining exception.
+For example, `TimeOutException` and `HostNotFoundException` could be subtypes of `NetworkException`.
+The chosen approach is not to define such subtypes because the exception handling in a consuming library would not be different between those exceptions.

 ## People